Sixth Form Life

 Absences

-If a student is absent, parents need to call in and report the absence on the school absence line or a Parent can email Mrs Mills cmills@chelmer.essex.sch.uk .
+If a student is absent, parents need to call in and report the absence on the school absence line or a Parent can email Mrs Harris charris@chelmer.essex.sch.uk .
 Good attendance is vital in ensuring Sixth Form success.

 Dress Code